Logo

 Parameters:

-type the configuration file used, e.g., if snmp.conf is the file where the token is located use "snmp" here.
-If NULL the configuration file used will be snmpd.conf.
+typethe configuration file used, e.g., if snmp.conf is the file where the token is located use "snmp" here.
+Multiple colon separated tokens might be used.
+If NULL or "" then the configuration file used will be <application>.conf.

 Returns: